Jabra Enhance Hearing Aids Review

 Jabra Enhance Hearing Aid Accessories

-In addition to their hearing aids, Jabra Enhance also offers accessories including a TV Streamer, MultiMic, Android Phone Clip+, and a Charging Case.
+In addition to hearing aids, Jabra Enhance offers accessories, including a TV Streamer, MultiMic and extra charging cases.

-TV Streamer: If you have difficulty hearing, but your partner doesn’t, then you might want to add the TV Streamer.
-This device sends audio straight to your hearing aids so you can enjoy better sound quality without turning up the remote control volume or figuring out a volume that works for you and your loved one.
+TV Streamer: If you have difficulty hearing but your partner doesn’t, you may want to add the TV Streamer.
+The device sends audio straight to your hearing aids so you can enjoy better sound quality without turning up the remote control volume.
 Price: $299

 MultiMic: If you’re at a crowded place or a loud restaurant, sounds can become difficult to hear.
-The MultiMic is a portable and discreet microphone that automatically streams speech and other difficult-to-hear sounds to your ears.
+This portable MultiMic automatically streams speech and other difficult-to-hear sounds to your ears.
 Price: $275

 Does Insurance Cover Jabra Enhance Hearing Aids?

-We’d recommend checking in with your insurance provider to see if your hearing aids can be covered for the full or partial cost.
-You can also contact Jabra Enhance’s Care Team for additional assistance throughout the process.
+We recommend checking with your insurance provider to see if your hearing aids can be covered for their full or partial cost.
+You can also contact Jabra Enhance’s care team for additional assistance.
 Keep in mind that Jabra Enhance also accepts both FSA and HSA payments.

 To learn more about whether your insurance covers hearing aids, read our guide to hearing aids and insurance coverage.
-Note that only five states require that health insurance cover hearing aids for adults: Arkasnsas, Connecticut, Illinois, New Hampshire, and Rhode Island.3 That being said, if you have hearing insurance, you may have coverage.
+Note that only three states require health insurance to cover hearing aids for adults: Arkansas, New Hampshire and Rhode Island.3

-FYI: Did you know that each three-hour charge gives you up to 24 hours of listening time for your Jabra Enhance rechargeable hearing aids?
+Did You Know?
+Each three-hour charge gives you up to 24 hours of listening time for your Jabra Enhance rechargeable hearing aids.

 Using My Jabra Enhance Hearing Aids

-After unboxing my hearing aids from the Jabra Enhance Bundle, the first thing I noticed was how small and discreet they were.
-Even though they utilize a component that rests behind my ear, this would be hard for anyone to notice.
+After unboxing my Jabra Enhance hearing aids, the first thing I noticed was how small and discreet they were.
+Even though they use a component that rests behind my ear, it would be hard for anyone to notice.

-Additionally, I appreciated the overall sound performance of my Jabra Enhance hearing aids.
-To test them out, I took them to a variety of different sound environments.
-At the park, my hearing aids did a great job at allowing me to hear voices clearly without interference from the wind.
-At a coffee shop, I was impressed at how my hearing aids were able to hone in on the person I was speaking to and dull out surrounding conversations.
+I also appreciated the sound performance of my Jabra Enhance hearing aids.
+To test them, I took them to various sound environments.
+At the park, my hearing aids did a great job of allowing me to hear voices clearly without interference from the wind.
+At a coffee shop, I was impressed at how my hearing aids could home in on the person I spoke to and drown out surrounding conversations.

-While watching television with my family, I noticed that the volume came in a bit uncomfortably loud; however, it was easy for me to fix this by using the Jabra Enhance smartphone app (more on this below).
+While watching television with my family, I noticed that the volume was uncomfortably loud.
+I fixed it by using the Jabra Enhance app (more on this below).

 Jabra Enhance Hearing Aid App

-- Audio streaming: By pairing my hearing aids with the Jabra Enhance Select app, I could stream phone calls, music, and other audio directly from my iPhone.
-Since the audio quality of these aids is so good, I found this to be particularly useful.
+- Audio streaming: By pairing my hearing aids with the Jabra Enhance app, I could stream phone calls, music and other audio directly from my iPhone.
+Since the audio quality of the aids is so good, I found it particularly useful.

-- Remote support: Through the app, I could make appointments with Jabra Enhance audiologists.
-They were able to better help me figure out how my hearing aids could best integrate into my life.
-I could also get the hearing aid support I need without spending hundreds of dollars.
+- Remote support: I could make appointments with Jabra Enhance audiologists through the app.
+They helped me figure out how my hearing aids could best integrate into my life.
+The service costs nothing extra for people who purchase the premium package.

 Jabra Enhance Smartphone Compatibility and Technology Features

-All Jabra Enhance models feature Bluetooth 5.0 technology, providing stable connections up to 30 feet from your paired device.
-This makes them excellent companions for video calls with family, watching shows on tablets, or listening to podcasts.
-The rechargeable models excel here, as there’s no need to worry about battery consumption during extended streaming sessions.
+All Jabra Enhance models feature Bluetooth, providing stable connections up to 30 feet from your paired device.
+That makes them excellent companions for video calls with family, watching shows on tablets or listening to podcasts.
+The rechargeable models excel here, because there’s no need to worry about battery consumption during extended streaming sessions.

 Jabra Enhance Hearing Aid Returns and Warranties

-Jabra Enhance hearing aids come with a surprisingly long 100-day trial period, compared to other providers like Lexie hearing aids that offer shorter risk-free trials.
+Jabra Enhance hearing aids come with a 100-day trial period.
+Compared to other providers, such as Lexie hearing aids and MDHearing, this is a very long trial.
 During this time, you can return your hearing aids in their original condition for a complete refund.
-After this period, however, you’re unable to get a refund unless you get a written opinion from an otolaryngologist, stating that Jabra Enhance hearing aids are not helpful.
-This latter option must be done within a year.
+After this period, however, you cannot get a full refund unless you get a written opinion from an otolaryngologist stating that Jabra Enhance hearing aids are not helpful.
+The latter option must be done within a year.

-In terms of a warranty, Jabra Enhance offers one of the most generous ones I’ve seen.
-On their hearing aids, Jabra Enhance offers a one-year manufacturer’s warranty that covers both loss and accidental damage.
-In the event that your hearing aids stop working or experience damage, Jabra Enhance will cover the cost of repair.
-In the event of you losing your hearing aids or damaging them beyond repair, Jabra Enhance will provide you with a new pair, and you only have to pay a $195 deductible.
-That said, this replacement can only be done once.
+Jabra Enhance offers one of the most generous warranties I’ve seen.
+Jabra Enhance offers a one-year manufacturer’s warranty for their hearing aids that covers both loss and accidental damage.
+If your hearing aids stop working or experience damage, Jabra Enhance will cover the repair cost.
+If you lose your hearing aids or damage them beyond repair, Jabra Enhance will provide you with a new pair and you have to pay only a $195 deductible.
+That said, the replacement can be done only once.

 Jabra Enhance vs. MDHearing

-In terms of affordable hearing ads, both Jabra and MDHearing are two of our favorite brands.
-While providers allow you to take an online hearing test and then get hearing aids shipped to your door, the two companies differ greatly in terms of technology, support, and pricing.
+In terms of affordable hearing aids, Jabra and MDHearing are two of our favorite brands.
+Both providers allow you to take an online hearing test and then get hearing aids shipped to your door, but they differ significantly in technology, support and pricing.

 For starters, MDHearing hearing aids cost as low as $297 for a pair, making them far more affordable than any Jabra Enhance model.
-However, it’s important to remember what’s included in this package.
+It’s important, however, to remember what’s included in the package.

-While MDHearing hearing aids are far more affordable, they do not include any remote support from audiologists or other hearing specialists.
-Rather, they only include customer support from people who can help you navigate the controls of your hearing aids.
-If you purchase Jabra’s premium package, then you’ll get three years of remote support from hearing specialists.
-These professionals will have a more knowledgeable understanding of hearing loss and are better able to help users understand how their hearing works and how the hearing aids can work with it.
+MDHearing hearing aids are far more affordable, but they do not include any remote support from audiologists or other hearing specialists.
+Instead, they include customer support only from people who can help you navigate the controls of your hearing aids.
+If you purchase Jabra’s premium package, you’ll get three years of remote support from hearing specialists.
+The professionals will have a better understanding of hearing loss and can better help users understand how their hearing works and how the hearing aids can work with it.

-Additionally, all Jabra Enhance models are compatible with smartphones, meaning you can adjust your hearing aid settings from your phone.
-Except for the VOLT MAX, MDHearing devices have no app compatibility, meaning you have to manually adjust them by tapping on your ear.
+Additionally, all Jabra Enhance models are compatible with smartphones, which means you can adjust your hearing aid settings from your phone.
+Except for the Volt Max, MDHearing devices are not app-compatible, which means you have to manually adjust them by tapping on your ear.

 To learn more about MDHearing hearing aids, read our full MDHearing hearing aid review.